SebMoreno/simple-selenium-automation-test/README.md

 ### Part 3

 1. Implement the test steps in `StepDefinitions.java` file
-2. Your tests should run and show results when executing `mvn test` command
+2. All the tests should run and show results when executing `mvn test` command
-3. Add a mechanism to run all the tests related with world time API only
+3. Add a mechanism to run all the tests related with World Time API only
 4. Add a mechanism to run only the tests in the `Scenario Outline` clause

 ### Part 4